bilke/Craft-Docs/source/templating/reference/variables/globals.rst

    Most of Blocks’ template variables are tucked away in ``blx``:

-   * :doc:`/templating/reference/blx.entries` – used to access your site’s entries
+   * :doc:`/templating/reference/variables/blx.entries` – used to access your site’s entries
-   * :doc:`/templating/reference/blx.request` – used to access information about the current request
+   * :doc:`/templating/reference/variables/blx.request` – used to access information about the current request
-   * :doc:`/templating/reference/blx.users` – used to access your site’s users
+   * :doc:`/templating/reference/variables/blx.users` – used to access your site’s users

 ``now``
-   A :doc:`date variable </templating/reference/dates>` set to the current date and time.
+   A :doc:`date variable <dates>` set to the current date and time.

    .. code-block:: html